History of Thomas Massie in Timeline

 1993: Founded SensAble Devices Inc.

-In 1993, Thomas Massie and his wife founded SensAble Devices Inc., a company focused on enabling users to feel digital objects on a screen.
-He also completed his bachelor's degree the same year and wrote his thesis, Design of a three-degree of freedom force-reflecting haptic interface.
+In 1993, Thomas Massie and his wife founded SensAble Devices Inc., a company that allowed users to feel digital objects that appeared on a screen.
+He also completed his bachelor's degree the same year.

 In 1995, Thomas Massie won the $30,000 Lemelson-MIT Student Prize for inventors and the $10,000 David and Lindsay Morgenthaler Grand Prize in the sixth annual MIT $10K Entrepreneurial Business Plan Competition.